 Infected birds and poultry (live or dead) or their droppings may carry avian influenza virus.
 Therefore, members of the public should avoid touching poultry, birds, animals or their droppings, and pay attention to the following issues to prevent avian influenza:

 - Eggs should be cooked well until the white and yolk become firm.
 Do not eat raw eggs or dip cooked food into any sauce containing raw eggs.
 Poultry should be cooked thoroughly.
 If there is pinkish juice running from the cooked poultry or the middle part of its bone is still red in colour, the poultry should be cooked again until fully done.

 - Keep hands clean, wash hands frequently with liquid soap and water, especially before touching the mouth, nose, or eyes, before handling food or eating, and after going to toilet, touching public installations or equipment such as escalator handrails, elevator control panels or door knobs, or when hands are dirtied by respiratory secretion after coughing or sneezing.

-- Cover the mouth and/or nose with tissue paper when coughing or sneezing.
+- Cover mouth and nose with tissue paper when coughing or sneezing.
 Dispose of the soiled tissues properly into a lidded rubbish bin, and then wash hands thoroughly.

-- Wear a mask if developing fever or respiratory symptoms, going to a hospital or clinic, or if caring for a patient with fever or respiratory symptoms.
+- Wear a surgical mask if developing fever or respiratory symptoms, going to a hospital or clinic, or if caring for a patient with fever or respiratory symptoms.